VictoriaMetrics/helm-charts/charts/victoria-metrics-distributed/README.md

         whenUnsatisfiable: DoNotSchedule
 ```
 Then each zone has a complete set of vminsert&vmstorage&vmselect, vmcluster can still serve write and query requests when one zone failure.
-But VictoriaMetrics components themselves don't support zone-awareness, means in the above example, if you have more than two vmstorage nodes and `replicationFactor=2`, vmstorage can't ensure that duplicated data written to vmstorage instances on different availability zone, thus data could be incomplete when one availability zone is down.
+But VictoriaMetrics components themselves don't support zone-awareness, means in the above example, if you create more than two vmstorage nodes and `replicationFactor=2`, vmstorage can't ensure that duplicated data be written to vmstorage instances on different availability zone, thus data could be incomplete when one availability zone is down.
-2. use `victoria-metrics-distributed` chart, set up vmcluster for each availability zone, use the global write entrance to ingest data and the global query entrance to query.
+2. use `victoria-metrics-distributed` chart here, set up separate vmcluster on each availability zone, write same data to all of them, and query from any of them.

 ### How to use multitenancy?

 By default, all the data that write to `vmauth-global-ingest` will be stored with tenant 0.
 If you want to write to different tenants, creating extra VMUser for `vmauth-global-ingest`.
-For example, ingesting data with tenant `1088` with follow steps:
+For example, ingest data under tenant `1088` with follow steps:
 1. create tenant VMUser for vmauth `vmauth-global-ingest` to use:
 ```
 apiVersion: operator.victoriametrics.com/v1beta1